 Born in Kansas and raised in Albuquerque, New Mexico, Brian has a degree in English from the University of New Mexico, which he immediately parlayed into a brief career as a manager of a comic book store before getting into politics and writing.

-For nearly ten years, he worked as a policy advisor in the United States Senate, serving in the office of U.S. Senator Pete V. Domenici, and then on the U.S. Senate HELP Committee for Chairman James M. Jeffords.
-He has also served as an associate state superintendent of education for the state of Arizona, a chief of staff for a think tank in Washington, D.C., and as a legislative aide for several elected county officials.
+For nearly ten years, he worked as a speechwriter and policy advisor in the United States Senate, serving in the office of U.S. Senator Pete V. Domenici, and then on the U.S. Senate HELP Committee for Chairman James M. Jeffords.
+He has also served as an associate state superintendent of education for the state of Arizona, a chief of staff for a think tank in Washington, D.C., and as a legislative aide for several elected county officials in Maryland.

 A compelling public speaker and presenter, Brian has discussed his work in a wide variety of venues, from the Smithsonian Institute to the New York Public Library to the Museum of the Moving Image.
-He has also appeared on The Daily Show with Jon Stewart, Today, Tavis Smiley, and The Cycle, as well as numerous documentaries, including PBS’s In Their Own Words: Jim Henson.
+He has also appeared on The Daily Show with Jon Stewart, Today, Tavis Smiley, and The Cycle, as well as in numerous documentaries, including PBS’s In Their Own Words: Jim Henson.
 If you’re interested in having him come speak, he can be booked through the Penguin Random House Speakers Bureau.